Walexxyy1/TestPushingToRepo/README.md

 # TestPushingToRepo
-Middleware
+Staging Middleware Code

 ## Description
-This repository contains a middleware that facilitates communication between the core banking application and the mobile application.
+This repository contains a middleware that serves as a bridge facilitating seamless communication  between the core banking application and the mobile application.

 ## Prerequisites
 Have the following tools installed on your machine: